CovKartSport - Championship Weight Regulations

 It is allowed to race 'overweight' in any class - for example, a Driver who is a Lightweight Standard, but weighs in at 76.50 kg does not necessarily have to change to Lightweight Plus.
 Even in the main Championship Class, a driver who has entered the Lightweight Championship, but weighs in at 83.75 kg (which is above the min. weight for Heavyweights) can still race in Lightweights.

-Apart from the first 3 rounds of the Championship season (see below), it is not allowed to race 'underweight' in any weight class - if a driver weighs in below the minimum weight, they either have to add extra weight (see below) or change to appropriate weight class.
+Apart from the first 2 rounds of the Championship season (see below), it is not allowed to race 'underweight' in any weight class - if a driver weighs in below the minimum weight, they either have to add extra weight or they will score zero points for each race at any round they are underweight at.

-During the first three rounds of the championship season, there is a level of 'tolerance' regarding driver weights at weigh-in :
+During the first two rounds of the championship season, there will be a level of 'tolerance' regarding driver weights at weigh-in :

 If additional weight is deemed to be 'excessive' and/or unsafe by either the weighing-in official and/or the circuit race director, then the driver will not be allowed to race with the additional weight, and may have to race in the lower weight class.